open-policy-agent/opa/docs/content/external-data.md

 ### Recommended usage: Highly Dynamic or Large-sized data
 If the data is too large to fit into memory, or it changes too frequently to cache it inside of OPA, the only real option is to fetch the data on demand.
 The `input` approach fetches data on demand as well, but puts the burden on the OPA-enabled service to fetch the necessary data (and to know what data is necessary).

 The downside to pulling data on demand is reduced performance and availability because of the network, which can be mitigated via caching.
 In the `input` case, caching is under the control of the OPA-enabled service and can therefore be tailored to fit the properties of the data.
-At the time of writing OPA does not cache data it pulls in during evaluation, and even once it does that caching must be configurable to reflect the realities of the data.
+In the `http.send` case, caching is largely under the control of the remote service that sets HTTP response headers to indicate how long the response can be cached for.
 It is crucial in this approach for the OPA-enabled service to handle the case when OPA returns no decision.

 ## Summary